Online Permits Available Soon

 - Commercial construction, remodel or alteration

-- New electrical meter/service
+- New utility services

 - Work requiring accessibility compliance